What is a hydrogen bomb and can North Korea deliver one?

 Sixth nuclear test

-Sunday's test comes almost one year to the day of the fifth nuclear test, which was determined to have involved a 10 kiloton bomb.
-This one is estimated to be as much as 120 kilotons.
+Sunday's test comes almost one year to the day of the fifth nuclear test, which was determined to have a yield of 10 kilotons.

+Independent seismic monitor NORSAR estimates the latest one had a yield of as much as 120 kilotons.
+An official at the Korea Meteorological Administration said it was closer to 50.

+Either way, it was much bigger than all previous tests and shows increasing ambition in North Korea's nuclear program.

-The test comes after a dramatic surge in missile testing this year.
+The test follows a dramatic surge in missile testing this year.
 It almost certain now that the country could send a ballistic missile to other continents, many experts have said.

 Pyongyang claims its intercontinental ballistic missile (ICBM) could even reach the US mainland -- but that claim needs to be treated with a degree of caution.